CherryLend/cherrylend-v2-spec/README.md

   loan_duration: POSIXTime,
 }
 ```
-We will construct ValidateLoanInfo by looping through the outputs and inputs.
-We will then compare the resulting two lists of ValidateLoanInfo to see if they match up.

-The datum value in the UTxOs will be used to construct properties in ValidateLoanInfo when the value is not being used in the transaction and look at the actual value in the UTxO when it is being spent.
-For example, when calculating the amount of collateral asset being sent to the collateral script we will not be getting that value from the UTxOs datum.
-We will be getting that value from the assets within the UTxO.
-This ensures that the initial datum when the loan offers were submitted is not corrupted, and the requirements are not circumvented by changing the datum values in the outputs.
+The resulting two lists will validate that the datum in the inital loan UTxO has not been corrupted and the correct amount of collateral is being locked up at the collateral contract.

 We first need to fold the input loan UTxOs and remove duplicate lender address hashes.
 For duplicated lender address hashes, we will sum up the collateral amount, loan amount, and interest amount, and keep the loan duration the same.
 We will get the collateral amount and interest amount from the datum.
 The loan amount will be calculated by the amount of loan assets in the input loan UTxO.